I guess that you’ve probably seen different types of suit styles, but what is the thing that defines them?

 Single and double-breasted styles are both acceptable, but the double will probably make more of an impact in the boardroom.
 And if you’re worried your new boss is detail-obsessed, opt for four buttons on the sleeve and serious, business-like pockets.

 What’s great about a business suit is the versatility.
 After work, you can simply lose the tie, change into black shoes, and you’re ready for any social occasion.

 Features: Single or double-breasted.
 If it’s single, it must be two or three buttoned.
-Can be classic or modern fit, usually peak lapel, business-oriented pockets and four sleeve buttons.
+It can be classic or modern fit, usually peak lapel, business-oriented pockets, and four sleeve buttons.

 Example suit: Regular fit black suit by Andrew Marc.

 The Casual (Sports) Jacket

 The casual sports jacket combo is for men who are more concerned with their outfit’s breathability and comfort than the look.
 Sports jackets are half-lined and come in soft cotton, wool, or linen fabrics.

 The lack of shoulder padding gives the sports jacket a relaxed look, and they are a great way to inject color into your wardrobe.
 The outfit also encourages you to play around with different types of pockets and elbow patches.

 Don’t worry too much about matching pants to your sports jacket.
 Go with chinos or jeans for a dressed-down effect, or neatly-pressed suit trousers for the office.

 Features: Has a notch lapel and flap or patch pockets, usually one or two-button sleeves.
 The suit jacket is single-breasted and can have one or two-button closure.